SubnauticaModding/QModManager/Dependencies/README.md

+### Normal Dependencies
+These files are required and will be redistributed with QModManager
+- `0Harmony.dll` & `0Harmony-1.2.0.1.dll`: https://github.com/pardeike/Harmony

+---

 ### Game Dependencies
-These files are from the base game and will not be redistributed with QModManager
+These files are required, but are from the base game and will not be redistributed with QModManager
 - `Assembly-CSharp.dll` & `Assembly-CSharp-firstpass.dll`: https://github.com/unknownworlds
 - `Newtonsoft.JSON.dll`: https://github.com/JamesNK/Newtonsoft.Json
 - `UnityEngine.dll` & `UnityEngine.UI.dll`: https://github.com/Unity-Technologies/UnityCsReference